Palamedes (mythology)

 Palamedes (Παλαμήδης) was a Euboean prince, son of King Nauplius in Greek mythology.
 He joined the rest of the Greeks in the expedition against Troy.
-He was also credited with the invention of dice, mathematics, and writing.
+He was associated with the invention of dice, numbers, and letters.

 Family

 Palamedes's mother was either Clymene (daughter of King Catreus of Crete), Hesione, or Philyra.
 He was the brother of Oeax and Nausimedon.

 Mythology

 Although he is a major character in some accounts of the Trojan War, Palamedes is not mentioned in Homer's Iliad.

 After Paris took Helen to Troy, Agamemnon sent Palamedes to Ithaca to retrieve Odysseus, who had promised to defend the marriage of Helen and Menelaus.
-Odysseus did not want to honor his oath, so he plowed his fields with a donkey and an ox both hitched to the same plow, so the beasts of different sizes caused the plow to pull chaotically.
+Odysseus did not want to honor his oath, so to feign insanity he plowed his fields with a donkey and an ox both hitched to the same plow, so the beasts of different sizes caused the plow to pull chaotically.
 Palamedes guessed what was happening and put Odysseus' son, Telemachus, in front of the plow.
-Odysseus stopped working and revealed his sanity.
+Odysseus stopped working and thus revealed his sanity.

-The ancient sources show differences in regards to the details of how Palamedes met his death.
-Odysseus never forgave Palamedes for ruining his attempt to stay out of the Trojan War.
+The ancient sources give different accounts of how Palamedes met his death.
+By Hyginus's account, Odysseus never forgave Palamedes for ruining his attempt to stay out of the Trojan War.
 When Palamedes advised the Greeks to return home, Odysseus hid gold in his tent and wrote a fake letter purportedly from Priam.
-The letter was found and the Greeks accused him of being a traitor.
-Palamedes was stoned to death by the Greek army.
-According to other accounts, Odysseus and Diomedes drowned him during a fishing expedition.
-Still another version relates that he was lured into a well in search of treasure, and then was crushed by stones.
+Thus Palamedes was accused of treason and stoned to death by the Greeks.
+In Pausanias's version, Palamedes was drowned by Odysseus and Diomedes during a fishing expedition.
+Still another version by Dictys Cretensis relates that he was lured into a well in search of treasure, and then was crushed by stones.